Karniej/selfmadedeveloper/src/pages/blog/2019-09/2019-09-07-expo-introduction.md

   - react
 ---

->I decided that I'll repost all education-related posts from my [Instagram](https://www.instagram.com/selfmadedeveloper/) here, so it won't get lost in the feed of beautiful pictures.

-## Post
+### What is Expo

 Today I wanted to talk a little bit about Expo.

-### What is Expo

 From Docs: Expo is a set of tools and services for building, deploying, and quickly iterating on native iOS, Android, and web apps from the same codebase.

 ### Why use Expo